Men on...: Format

 The first installment of "Men on ...", "Men on Films", established the basic pattern for the sketch series.
 Over the strains of "It's Raining Men" by The Weather Girls, an announcer introduces the public access program "Men on Films".
 Hosts Blaine Edwards and Antoine Merriweather introduce themselves and explain that they will be discussing films of the day "from a male point of view".

 They review Do the Right Thing, The Karate Kid Part III and Great Balls of Fire! and upcoming video releases for Black Widow, Miss Firecracker and Dangerous Liaisons.
 In each instance the film is reviewed with an extreme gay male interpretation regardless of any actual gay content or sensibility; in some cases, the review of the film is based solely on the film's name or the name of its stars.
 Do the Right Thing is praised for its supposed message of "Do the right thing, come on out the closet, don't be afraid to be who you is", whereas Karate Kid is panned for not exploring the possibility of a pederastic relationship between Mr. Miyagi and Daniel LaRusso.

 Black Widow and Miss Firecracker, both of which feature women in the leading roles, are dismissed with a simple "Hated it!"
 Blaine initially praises Dangerous Liaisons for its courage in casting Glenn Close in a female role; Antoine informs Blaine that Close is actually a woman, prompting Blaine to exclaim "Clutch the pearls, what a sneaky thing to do!"
 The pair signify approval of a film by giving it "two snaps up!"

 Subsequent sketches would explore other aspects of popular culture, including art, books and television.
 With each installment the sexual puns would become cruder and more abundant, the costumes would become more flamboyant and the "snaps up" (Men on Film) would become more and more elaborate.
-The variations included "two snaps, and a twist" (Men on Film), "two snaps, a twist and a kiss" (Men on Film), "two snaps in a circle" (Men on Art), "a rare Zorro snap, in Z formation" (Men on Books), "two snaps and your back field motion" (Men on Super Bowl), "two snaps, and wipe yo mouth" (the "Chef Boyardee" snap in Men on Cooking), "around the world snap, and back" (Men on Vacation), and a special snap for the "Men on Fitness" episode that was difficult to understand due to the actors laughing.
+The variations included "two snaps, and a twist" (Men on Film), "two snaps, a twist and a kiss; stop!
+Can't touch this!"
+(Men on Film), "two snaps in a circle" (Men on Art), "a yet unheard of Zorro snap, in Z formation" (Men on Books), "two snaps and your back field in motion" (Men on Football, live before the Super Bowl), "two snaps, and wipe yo mouth" (the "Chef Boyardee" snap in Men on Cooking), "around the world and back snap" (Men on Vacation), and a special snap for the "Men on Fitness" episode that was difficult to understand due to the actors laughing.